katoid/angular-grid-layout/README.md

 # Angular Grid Layout
 Grid with draggable and resizable items for Angular.
+Perfect fit with highly customizable dashboards.

-It is basically a port of the well known [React-Grid-Layout](https://github.com/STRML/react-grid-layout) library to Angular ecosystem.
+It's core functionalities are based in the well known [React-Grid-Layout](https://github.com/STRML/react-grid-layout) library.
+It can be considered a 'port' (with some changes) to the Angular ecosystem.
+Both cover the same necessities.

 ## Features
 - No dependencies